lsst-sqre/ltd-conveyor/docs/index.rst

 - :doc:`ltd <cli>` command-line app.

-  The :program:`ltd upload` subcommand makes it easy to integrate documentation uploads with continuous integration jobs, particularly Travis CI.
+  The :program:`ltd upload` subcommand makes it easy to integrate documentation uploads with continuous integration jobs, particularly GitHub Actions and Travis CI.

 - The `ltdconveyor` Python package provides APIs for working with LSST the Docs.